-Latest Information: Councillors objections to this scheme will be posted shortly
+Councillors’ objections to this scheme can be found here.

 Royal Mail Sorting Office, Addiscombe Road

 Planning application: 21/01831/PAD submitted April 2021.
 Application to demolish the building.
-Submitted by Network Mail, who bought the site from Hyde Housing and will be used as a site office to rebuild East Croydon Station.
+It was submitted by Network Mail, which bought the site from Hyde Housing and will be used as a site office to rebuild East Croydon Station.

-Latest Information: June 16th 2021, Croydon Council approves Demolition planning application.
-Network Rail has employed BAM Nuttall to demolish the existing building to ground floor slab level and to leave the site safely and securely until the CARS scheme commences.
-The existing basement will be retained.
+Latest Information: On June 16th 2021, Croydon Council approved the Demolition planning application.
+Network Rail has employed BAM Nuttall to demolish the existing building to the ground floor slab level and to leave the site safely and securely until the CARS scheme commences.
+The current basement will be retained.
 There is a forecast 30-week project length.
-No Start Date currently.
-The demolition and traffic management plan for the site states that the bus stop on Cherry Orchard Road will be suspended for the duration of the works to facilitate a new exit from the site onto Cherry Orchard Road.
+There is no Start Date currently.
+The site’s demolition and traffic management plan states that the bus stop on Cherry Orchard Road will be suspended for the duration of the works to facilitate a new exit from the site onto Cherry Orchard Road.

 Previous Applications: 13/03126/p Royal Mail got outline planning permission to demolish the sorting office and replace it with a 21-storey residential tower block of 201 flats.
 This application has now lapsed.